CasperLuca/DailyTodo/README.md

 ## Assumptions & Requirements

-For the plugin to work properly, your RemNote database must include exactly this structure (names are case-sensitive):
+For the plugin to work properly, your RemNote database must include exactly this structure of rems (names are case-sensitive):

-Notepad
+> Notepad
->>Todo
->>Today
->>Repeating
->>Completed

-- `Notepad` is a top-level rem (or somewhere in your KB).
+> - Todo
+> - Today
+> - Repeating
+> - Completed

 - Under `Todo`, there are direct child rems named `Today`, `Repeating`, and `Completed`.
 - Under `Repeating`, only plain rems represent tasks - avoid heading-style children (to prevent unwanted "Size" rems).

-If any of these are missing or renamed, the plugin will abort and log an error.
+If any of these are missing or renamed, the plugin will abort and log an error in the console.

 ##  Installation & Use (Local)